-From Tokyo, Hong Kong and Manila in 1965 to China in 2017, the SSO is honoured to fly the flag for Australian arts and culture on the world stage and has in the last five decades ventured abroad to perform in 14 countries across three continents, to hundreds of thousands of people.
+From Tokyo, Hong Kong and Manila in 1965 to China in 2017 and Europe in 2018, the Sydney Symphony Orchestra is honoured to fly the flag for Australian arts and culture on the world stage and has in the last five decades ventured abroad to perform in 14 countries across three continents, to hundreds of thousands of people.

-The SSO was honoured to win the Australian Government’s 2014 Australia-China Achievement Award for its ground-breaking work in growing the relationship between our countries through music – be it performing concerts to audiences in Beijing or working with bright young students at China’s conservatories.
+The Sydney Symphony Orchestra was honoured to win the Australian Government’s 2014 Australia-China Achievement Award for its ground-breaking work in growing the relationship between our countries through music – be it performing concerts to audiences in Beijing or working with bright young students at China’s conservatories.

-Highlights of the SSO’s tours around the world since it first packed its bags in 1965 include:
+Highlights of the Orchestra’s tours around the world since it first packed its bags in 1965 include:

 David Robertson and our musicians touched down in Beijing for two concerts at the National Centre for the Performing Arts on a trip that also included trekking the Great Wall and working with local students.